 The North Korean government declared the armistice invalid on March 11, 10 days after Foal Eagle began.
 It is something Pyongyang has done before during heightened tensions.

-In an added slap, North Korea has declared that it had entered a "state of war" with neighboring South Korea, according to a report Saturday from the state-run Korean Central News Agency that included a threat to “dissolve” the U.S. mainland.
+North Korea has entered a “state of war” with neighboring South Korea, according to a report Saturday from the state-run Korean Central News Agency that included a threat to “dissolve” the U.S. mainland.

 “The condition, which was neither war nor peace, has ended,” North Korea’s government said in a special statement carried by KCNA.